Using

 One of the

-the Reliability HotWire is to briefly discuss some of the basic
+purposes of the Reliability HotWire is to briefly discuss some of

-building blocks of a solid reliability engineering program.
-These steps
+the basic building blocks of a solid reliability engineering program.

-are all very helpful in constructing a program that will efficiently
+These steps are all very helpful in constructing a program that will

-everyone, of course; the construction or enhancement of a reliability
+course; the construction or enhancement of a reliability program will by

-program will by necessity be specially adapted according to the specific
+necessity be specially adapted according to the specific needs and

-needs and structure of the organization.
-As is the case with many other
+structure of the organization.
+As is the case with many other situations,

-situations, "form follows function," and the form of the
+"form follows function," and the form of the reliability program will

-reliability program will follow the function of the organization that is
+follow the function of the organization that is implementing it.

 However, it is